 - 50 g powdered sugar

-- A little water or soy milk
+- a little water or soy milk

-- Some cinnamon
+- sprinkle of cinnamon

 Instructions